claresudbery/clare-wiki-ably/pages/organising/tools/iphone.md

     - (Warning - the scrolling doesn't work well - there will be more apps in the list than you think)
     - Scroll down to the bottom
     - Click Add file (bottom right) and select your file
+    - (if you're copying from phone to laptop, select file first and then click Save)
 - To add to actual itunes
     - I DON'T RECOMMEND THIS.
 WAY TOO SLOW AND COMPLICATED.
     - Edit => Preferences => Import Settings => Import usiong mp3 encoder (+ select desired quality)